Narmis-E/onedark-wallpapers/README.md

 ![](https://github.com/Narmis-E/onedark-wallpapers/blob/main/before-after.jpg)

-psa: if you have any wallpapers (that have been onedarked accordingly and look pretty cool) and want to contribute please let me know!
+psa: if you have any wallpapers (that have been onedarked accordingly and look pretty cool) and want to be a contributor please let me know!

+## Todo:

+- [x] Complete os wallpapers
+- [ ] Complete program wallpapers
+- [ ] ...